codeship/screencast-storyboards/storyboards/node-github-heroku.md

-I've got a simple Node.js application called [codefish][codefish-node] which contains some Jasmine specs.
+I've got a simple Node.js application called [codefish][codefish-repo] which contains some Jasmine specs.
 If you want to follow along these setup steps on your computer, just fork the repository. [move mouse pointer over "fork" button]

-![GitHub codefish-node][screenshot-codefish-node]
+![GitHub codefish-node][screenshot-codefish-repo]